Floer homology and right-veering monodromy: Preliminaries

-Suppose now that $K\subset Y$ is a fibered knot of genus $g$.
-Then Moreover, if $\spinc$ is the $\spc$ structure on $Y$ associated with the fibration of $K$ (by which we mean the $\spc$ structure associated with the contact structure on $Y$ supported by $K$), then Note that the combination of \eqref{eqn:vanish} and \eqref{eqn:rankone} implies that the filtration of $\cfhat(-Y)$ associated with $K\subset -Y$ is filtered chain homotopy equivalent to a filtration of the form as mentioned in the introduction.
+Moreover, if $\spinc$ is the $\spc$ structure on $Y$ associated with the fibration of $K$ (by which we mean the $\spc$ structure associated with the contact structure on $Y$ supported by $K$), then Note that the combination of \eqref{eqn:vanish} and \eqref{eqn:rankone} implies that the filtration of $\cfhat(-Y)$ associated with $K\subset -Y$ is filtered chain homotopy equivalent to a filtration of the form as mentioned in the introduction.
 As in that section, we define the invariant to be either if $[\mathbf{c}] = 0 \textrm{ in } \hfhat(-Y),$ or $\infty$ otherwise.
 The spectral sequence interpretation of $b$ in Remark \ref{rmk:alternative} then follows readily from its definition and the discussion above.

 Theorem \ref{thm:bvv} is equivalent to the statement that $b(K)=1$ when the monodromy of $K$ is not right-veering.
 As mentioned in the introduction, this was proved by Baldwin--Vela-Vick via a Heegaard-diagrammatic approach, but it is not clear how to prove our main Theorem \ref{thm:main} by a similarly direct strategy.
 We elaborate on this point below.